Yarra Valley Water

 Brushy Creek Recycled Water Project

-We’re planning to provide recycled water to over 5,000 residential and commercial properties in parts of Croydon, Chirnside Park and Lilydale.
+We’re bringing recycled water to over 5,000 residential and commercial properties in parts of Croydon, Chirnside Park and Lilydale.

 What are we building?